 HO 310.
 Alternative Agriculture.
 The role of the owner-operator in agriculture, with an emphasis on alternative agriculture.
 Two lectures; two-hour lab.
 (3)

 HO 320.
 Garden Center Management.
 Principles and policies associated with a for-profit garden center enterprise.
+One-hour lecture; two two-hour labs.
+Prerequisite: HO 110.
 (3)